Bram Stoker: Lyceum Theatre

 In 1878, Stoker married Florence Balcombe, daughter of Lieutenant-Colonel James Balcombe of 1 Marino Crescent.
 She was a celebrated beauty whose former suitor had been Oscar Wilde.
 Stoker had known Wilde from his student days, having proposed him for membership of the university's Philosophical Society while he was president.
 Wilde was upset at Florence's decision, but Stoker later resumed the acquaintanceship, and, after Wilde's fall, visited him on the Continent.

-The Stokers moved to London, where Stoker became acting manager and then business manager of Irving's Lyceum Theatre, London, a post he held for 27 years.
+The Stokers moved to London, where Stoker became acting manager and then business manager of Irving's Lyceum Theatre in the West End, a post he held for 27 years.
 On 31 December 1879, Bram and Florence's only child was born, a son whom they christened Irving Noel Thornley Stoker.
-The collaboration with Henry Irving was important for Stoker and through him, he became involved in London's high society, where he met James Abbott McNeill Whistler and Sir Arthur Conan Doyle (to whom he was distantly related).
+The collaboration with Henry Irving was important for Stoker and through him, he became involved in London's high society, where he met James Abbott McNeill Whistler and Sir Arthur Conan Doyle.
 Working for Irving, the most famous actor of his time, and managing one of the most successful theatres in London made Stoker a notable if busy man.
 He was dedicated to Irving and his memoirs show he idolised him.
 In London, Stoker also met Hall Caine, who became one of his closest friends – he dedicated Dracula to him.

 In the course of Irving's tours, Stoker travelled the world, although he never visited Eastern Europe, a setting for his most famous novel.
 Stoker enjoyed the United States, where Irving was popular.
-With Irving he was invited twice to the White House, and knew William McKinley and Theodore Roosevelt.
-Stoker set two of his novels in America, and used Americans as characters, the most notable being Quincey Morris.
+With Irving, he was invited twice to the White House and knew William McKinley and Theodore Roosevelt.
+Stoker set two of his novels in America and used Americans as characters, the most notable being Quincey Morris.
 He also met one of his literary idols, Walt Whitman, having written to him in 1872 an extraordinary letter that some have interpreted as the expression of a deeply-suppressed homosexuality.